-At runtime, client access to the Oracle Connect for CICS backend adapter is provided by the user profile.
+At runtime, client access to Oracle Connect for IMS/TM is provided by the user profile.
 A user profile contains name and password pairs that are used to access a machine, data source or application at runtime, when anonymous access is not allowed.

-- In the Configuration Explorer, click the + next to the machine node of the machine for which you want to set the user name and password. - Click the + next to the Users node. - Right-click the NAV user profile and choose Edit User.
+- 1. In the Configuration Explorer, click the + next to the machine node of the machine for which you want to set the user name and password. - 2.
+Click the + next to the Users node. - 3.
+Right-click the NAV user profile and choose Edit User.

-Caution: You must not delete the NAV user profile since it also contains Oracle Connect for CICS system settings.
+Caution: You must not delete the NAV user profile since it also contains Oracle Connect for IMS/TM system settings.